What To Do In A Crisis

 - Intent, or plans, or life threatening behaviors

-In the event of an emergency please contact the Omaha Police Department by dialing 911, or contact UNO Public Safety by calling 402.554.2911.
+In the event of an emergency, please contact the Omaha Police Department by dialing 911, or contact UNO Public Safety by calling 402.554.2911.
 You may also take your student to the nearest emergency room.
 If you'd like assistance from a counselor, you may come to CAPS located in 102 H&K Monday through Friday from 8 AM to 5 PM.
 On weekends, please immediately contact Public Safety at 402.554.2911, call 911, or go to the nearest hospital.
-You may also contact the Boys Town National Hotline at 1.800.448.3000 if that support would be helpful.
+You may also look at the following Student Resources for additional services.

 An urgent situation is a non-life threatening, immediate situation where a student may feel psychologically or emotionally overwhelmed.
 Examples of an urgency include, but are not limited to: